awes-io/navigator/README.md

 ## Configuration

-You can publish the config file with:
+You can publish the config file:

 ```bash
 php artisan vendor:publish --provider="AwesIO\Navigator\NavigatorServiceProvider" --tag="config"
 ```

-You can rename any options keys, which are used to get respective data from the menu's config:
+And rename any options keys, which are used to get respective data from the menu config:

 ```php
 // navigator.php config